seges/mug/README.md

 Mug helps you not to install your development workbench.
 It should always be easy as drinking from a mug ;)

+It allows you to work in the same environment as it would be on the server in addition with development tools being run in Docker containers as well.
+You don't have to mess with /etc/hosts file because DNS is included and connected to service registry.

 # Requirements

 * bash